WindMillCode/Judima-Framework/AngularApp/testing/TESTS.md

+## Latching
+* dropdown is considered latching
+* latching is any extension of a DOM element which requires the use of another DOM element

+quantity enum
+* 3 - static DOM element
+* 2 - duplicated DOM element
+* 1 - dynamic DOM element
+* 4 - DOM element latched onto a main DOM element

 ## Directives
 * for each logic that requires several elements, have an id which indicates the element thats in control, then subscribe to the zChildrenSubject to gather ids from all the zChildren the directives  need to express the feature. the group should have its group id bearing the directive is used several times in the same component